Enhancing the hunt for new phenomena in dijet final-states using anomaly detection filters at the High-Luminosity Large Hadron Collider

-A search for resonances in dijet final-state is one of the primary analyses to be performed when a hadron collider reaches a new center-of-mass energy~\cite{CDF:dijet,Dzero:dijet,CDF2:dijet,Dzero2:dijet,ATLAS:dijet7a,CMS:dijet7a,ATLAS:dijet7b,CMS:dijet7b,ATLAS:dijet8,CMS:dijet8,ATLAS:dijet13,CMS:dijet13}.
-Traditional dijet searches require establishing background hypotheses, which are typically empirical functions with a monotonically decreasing shape, to describe the dijet invariant masses from the Standard Model (SM) processes.
-The established background hypothesis is subsequently applied to data to search for localized deviations that may indicate potential signals of heavy resonances produced beyond the SM (BSM).
-However, as the luminosity increases and statistical uncertainties decrease, a breakdown of the background hypotheses becomes evident~\cite{EXOT-2016-21,CMS-EXO-16-056,Chekanov_2018}.
-For instance, commonly employed analytic functions for background description might be insufficient to describe the dijet invariant mass in high-statistics data~\cite{Chekanov_2018}.
-Typically, this inability leads to oscillations in fit residuals, thus preventing any claims about new resonances.
+A search for resonances in dijet final-states is one of the primary analyses to be performed when a hadron collider reaches a new center-of-mass energy~\cite{CDF:dijet,Dzero:dijet,CDF2:dijet,Dzero2:dijet,ATLAS:dijet7a,CMS:dijet7a,ATLAS:dijet7b,CMS:dijet7b,ATLAS:dijet8,CMS:dijet8,ATLAS:dijet13,CMS:dijet13}.
+Traditional dijet searches require to establish background hypotheses, which are typically empirical functions with a monotonically decreasing shape, to describe the dijet invariant-mass spectra from the Standard Model (SM) processes.
+The established background hypothesis is subsequently applied to data to search for localized deviations that may indicate potential signals of heavy resonances produced by processes beyond the SM (BSM).
+However, as the luminosity increases, a breakdown of the background hypotheses becomes evident~\cite{EXOT-2016-21,CMS-EXO-16-056,Chekanov_2018}.
+Commonly employed analytic functions for the background description might be insufficient to describe the dijet invariant mass in high-statistics data.
+Typically, this inability leads to oscillations in fit residuals, thus preventing claims about new resonances.
 To address these limitations, various other techniques, such as peak finders~\cite{Chekanov:2011vj}, SWiFt~\cite{EXOT-2016-21} and functional decomposition~\cite{Edgar:2018irz} have been explored.
 However, the substantial flexibility introduced by these methods may hinder the sensitivity to identify localized deviations.

-In this Letter, we leverage unsupervised machine learning to address this challenge.
-Instead of seeking complex functions or employing various smoothing methods to describe high-statistics data, we utilize an unsupervised \textit{anomaly-detection (AD) filter} to exclude less intriguing events which are likely related to the SM processes according to their event topology.
-As a result, the remaining low-statistics data can be effectively described using simple analytic functions.
-Moreover, as we show in this study, this approach enhances the sensitivity to detect new physics.
+In this paper, we leverage unsupervised machine learning to address this challenge.
+Instead of seeking complex functions to describe high-statistics data, we utilize an unsupervised \textit{anomaly-detection (AD) filter} in order to reduce the rate of events which are likely related to the SM processes according to their final-state topology.
+Then the remaining low-statistics data can be effectively described using simple analytic functions.
+As we show in this study, this approach enhances the sensitivity to detect new physics.

-An updated review of anomaly detection through machine learning for new physics searches is presented in Ref.~\cite{Aarrestad:2021oeb}.
-However, the approach involving unsupervised machine learning to select ``anomalous'' events based on the final state topology had not garnered significant attention until a recent investigation by ATLAS~\cite{ATLAS:2023ixc} that shows advantages for model-agnostic searches.